dev-tunnel/dev-tunnel.github.io/README.md

 # Test

 Browse to any of the tunnel endpoints, register a credential, and verify you can use that credential on all the other origins.

+Note that you need a recent browser that supports RORs.
+See [this](https://passkeys.dev/device-support/) page to check if your browser is supported.

+On macOS you will need Safari 18, as distributed with macOS Sequoia.
+If you are running macOS Sonoma or Ventura, you can install Safari 18 using a separate download from [here](https://developer.apple.com/download/all/).

 # Troubleshooting